cello-proj/cello/docs/quickstart.md

 ### Start Vault & Argo CloudOps Service

-* In window **#1**, ensure you have AWS credentials for the target account and access to your kubernetes cluster.
+* In window **#1**, ensure you have [AWS credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html) for the target account configured and access to your kubernetes cluster.
+For the AWS credentials, export the AWS_PROFILE that is to be used.

 * Set **ARGO_CLOUDOPS_ADMIN_SECRET** env var to `abcd1234abcd1234`.